potassco/clorm/docs/clorm/predicate.rst

    address_copy = Address(raw=raw_address)

-Note: not every raw symbol will match (technically *unify*) with a given ``Predicate`` definition.
-It the raw constructor fails to unify a symbol with a predicate definition a ``ValueError`` exception will be raised.
+Note: not every raw symbol will *unify* with a given ``Predicate`` or ``ComplexTerm`` class.
+If the raw constructor fails to unify a symbol with a predicate definition then a ``ValueError`` exception will be raised.

 Integrating Clingo Symbols into a Predicate Definition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are some cases when it might be convenient to combine the simplicity and the structure of the ClORM predicate interface with the flexibility of the underlying Clingo symbol API.
-For this ClORM introduces a ``RawField``.
+For this it is possible to use the ``RawTermDefn`` base class itself.

-For example when modeling dynamic domains we can use a predicate to define what *fluents* are true at a given time point.
+For example when modeling dynamic domains it is often useful to provide a predicate that defines what *fluents* are true at a given time point, but to allow the fluents themselves to have an arbitrary form.

 .. code-block:: prolog